AstaRem/home-library-app/README.md

 ![search result](src/assets/images/searchLibrary.JPG)

-You can see more details about individual book - click on the tree dots in the right bottom corner of the book card, and the modal with book details will be displayed:
+You can see more details about individual book - click on the tree dots in the right bottom corner of the book card, and the modal with book details will be displayed.

 If you read the book, you can check "Read" box, give the book your rating (from 1 to 5) and write your notes about the book, your opinion or anything you want to say to yourself about this book.
 Save results.